nidza07/nidza07.github.io/QC-docs/general usage.md

 Note: You may not see all 4 tables.
 If the privacy settings of the table master do not allow you to join, that table will not be visible in your list of tables.

 If a table has too many people on it, they may not be displayed in the list.
 Instead, you will be told about the first few people, and then the remaining total number.
-If you still want to view the full list, you can press the right arrow on that table to expand it and see the complete list.
+If you still want to view the full list, you can press the ```Right arrow``` on that table to expand it and see the complete list.

-Once you focus a table in the list, you can also press the applications key on it.
+Once you focus a table in the list, you can also press the ```Applications key``` on it.
 This will do one of the following:

 1. If this is a table of a game already in progress, it will tell  you the current score whenever a game supports this, without having to join the table first.
 2. If this is not a game in progress, it will instead tell you the configured game rules.
 For more information about configuring optional rules, please see the [configuring game options section](#configuring-game-options).

 If a game has multiple rounds, once a round ends, you have to wait 15 seconds for a new one.
-If you are the table master, during this waiting period, you can press shift+P to pause the game.
+If you are the table master, during this waiting period, you can press ```Shift+P``` to pause the game.
 The new round won't start until you press the same shortcut again to resume the game.

 ### General table management tips
 Once you have created a table, some common tips that apply for every game will be listed here.
-You will be told several things you can do, such as pressing enter to start the game, B to add bots, shift+B to remove bots, or alt+O  to configure game options.
+You will be told several things you can do, such as pressing ```Enter``` to start the game, ```B``` to add bots, ```Shift+B``` to remove bots, or ```Alt+O```  to configure game options.
 For more information about configuring game options, please see the [configuring game options section](#configuring-game-options).

-If you don't know how to play a particular game, while at the table of that game, you can press ctrl+F1.
+If you don't know how to play a particular game, while at the table of that game, you can press ```CTRL+F1```.
 This will open a page on our website displaying the detailed rules of that game.
 It will open either inside the client, in a web view, or inside your web browser, depending on your configuration.
 Note: Some games do not have any rules written at this time.
-Either because it is impossible to learn  them exclusively from the Playroom (games like chess), they are quite popular and simple (such as Battleship), or they are simply easter egg games, meant for you to discover on your own.
+Either because it is difficult to explain and learn  them exclusively on the Playroom (games like chess), they are quite popular and simple (such as Battleship), or they are simply easter egg games, meant for you to discover on your own.

-As we mentioned earlier, F1 will give you a list of shortcuts specific to that game.
-For example, maybe you know how to play Chess, but you don't know what the shortcut is the Playroom uses for navigating between different pieces.
-F1 will tell you this, and all the other shortcuts used.
+As we mentioned earlier, ```F1``` will give you a list of shortcuts specific to that game.
+For example, maybe you know how to play Chess, but you don't know what the shortcut is the Playroom uses for navigating between different pieces. ```F1``` will tell you this, and all the other shortcuts used.

-To invite somebody to your table, press ctrl+I while focused on their username.
-This can either be from the online users list (opened with ctrl+U), or from your friends list (opened with ctrl+F).
+To invite somebody to your table, press ```CTRL+I``` while focused on their username.
+This can either be from the online users list (opened with ```CTRL+U```), or from your friends list (opened with ```CTRL+F```).
 Both of these lists will be discussed later.

 In case someone is not behaving appropriately, and you would not like them to stay at your table, press ctrl+k.
 This will open a menu allowing you to choose who to kick from the table.
 Ctrl+B will open a menu allowing you to choose who to ban from the table.
 Banning is different from kicking, in the sense that a banned person can no longer join the table at all unless they are unbanned, while a kicked person can join the table again.